bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 example.

     # lsmod | grep video
-    videobuf2_v4l2        262144  1 pwc
-    videobuf2_vmalloc     327680  1 pwc
+    videobuf2_vmalloc      20480  1 pwc
-    videobuf2_memops      327680  1 videobuf2_vmalloc
+    videobuf2_memops       20480  1 videobuf2_vmalloc
-    videobuf2_common      262144  4 pwc,videobuf2_v4l2,videobuf2_vmalloc,videobuf2_memops
+    videobuf2_v4l2         28672  1 pwc
+    videobuf2_common       57344  2 videobuf2_v4l2,pwc
-    videodev              393216  3 pwc,videobuf2_v4l2,videobuf2_common
+    videodev              241664  3 videobuf2_v4l2,pwc,videobuf2_common
-    mc                    327680  3 videobuf2_v4l2,videobuf2_common,videodev
+    mc                     57344  4 videodev,snd_usb_audio,videobuf2_v4l2,videobuf2_common
+    video                  53248  3 dell_wmi,dell_laptop,i915

 We see that another module "mc" is being used by the secondary modules.
+The listed "video" module isn't being used by any of the modules we're concerned about so we can ignore it.

 To continue the above example, we run "lsmod | grep" for "mc" and see that there are no other modules that "mc" depends on.

     # lsmod | grep mc
-    mc                    327680  3 videobuf2_v4l2,videobuf2_common,videodev
+    mc                     57344  4 videodev,snd_usb_audio,videobuf2_v4l2,videobuf2_common

-Finally, we have the full list of the required modules/drivers to support the USB device.
+We now have the full list of the required modules/drivers to support the new USB device.
 In this case it is pwc, videobuf2_v4l2, videobuf2_vmalloc, videobuf2_memops, videobuf2_common, videodev and mc .

 The next step is to get the text description of each of the above